intel/hexl/example/README.md

 needed.
 Otherwise, `HEXL_HINT_DIR` should be the directory containing `HEXLConfig.cmake`, e.g. `${CMAKE_INSTALL_PREFIX}/lib/cmake/hexl-1.2.3/`

-* Install Intel HE Acceleration Library.
-Then, in your external application,
+## Method 2

-* add the following lines to your `CMakeLists.txt`:
+Once you have installed Intel HE Acceleration Library.
+Then, in your external application, add the following lines to your `CMakeLists.txt`:

 ```bash
 include(FindPkgConfig)